-California Lawyer: Civil, Business, Contracts, Real Estate, Asset Protections, Consumer Rights, Entertainment,
+California Lawyer: Civil, Business, Contracts, Real Estate, Asset Protections, Consumer Rights, Zombie Mortgages, Entertainment,

 Rydstrom__OC_Metro_AVVO_Award_2012_smll